-While planning their research impacts, researchers and R&I institutions must answer to the EU focus areas of impact defined in the Responsible Research and Innovation Policy that define focus areas of impact.
-At the same time, addressing RRI means also to approach impact by looking at how R&I meets the social, ethical and political current demands.
-This lesson is about RRI and its different aspects.
+While planning their research impacts, researchers and R&I institutions must consider the EU focus areas of impact defined in the Responsible Research and Innovation Policy.
+At the same time, addressing Responsible Research and Innovation (RRI) also means approaching impact by looking at how R&I meets the current social, ethical and political demands.
+This lesson explores RRI and the different aspects it involves.